-Barney sank into his seat, after managing to elude further hot coffee sloshings, and combined a sigh of relief and dismay in one huge release.
+Barney sank into his seat, after managing to elude further hot coffee sloshings, and combined a sigh of relief and dismay in one slow release.

 The young lady was staring at him now with a look that was a cross between concern and laughter.
 "Are you alright?" she said politely.

-Now Barney knew the sound of laughter and crying, birds, frogs, and even of a few bugs.
+Now Barney had been around.
+He knew the sound of laughter and crying, birds, frogs, and even of a few bugs.
 But his circles had never brought him within hearing range of an angel.